haveasip-and-code/AI-Project-1/README.md

 # AI-Project-1
-This project apply global search: DFS, BFS, UCS, A* in game Ares's Adventure.
-This demonstrates the strengths and weaknesses of each search type.
+This project applies global search algorithms—DFS, BFS, UCS, and A*—in the game Ares's Adventure.
+It demonstrates the strengths and weaknesses of each search method.
-## 1.Install dependency
+## 1. Install dependency
 ```bash
 pip install -r requirements.txt
 ```